Customer experience (CX) vs. User experience (UX): understanding the difference

 Systematically targeting UX builds a more positive CX

-An obvious example is by dialling in on micro moments – providing sophisticated marketing during the moment of greatest intent.
+An obvious example is by dialling in on micromoments – providing sophisticated marketing during the moment of greatest intent.
 So, in the shoe retailer’s case, the company could structure PPC advertising for high heels during the hours of five and seven in the afternoon, as customer research informed the digital department that these hours – after the traditional 9-5 working day – are when the item ‘high-heels’ receives the highest number of search engine searches.

 And with more sophisticated advertising and coverage, it follows that one would expect to see a rise in shoe sales.
 Indeed, this one example suggests that focusing on UX could now prove to be the secret to retail success.

-Consistent CX separates the best from the rest
+Consistent CX Separates the Best From the Rest

 The commercial landscape is forever changing, with more competition now than ever before.
 The best way to counteract this trend, though, is by investing in customer experience and improving brand loyalty.
 Compounding this, a recent study by Oracle found that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate.